-Ian Somerhalder On Vampire Diaries Reboot ‘We Start Shooting Season 9 Next Week’
+Ian Somerhalder: ‘Vampire Diaries’ Reboot ‘We Start Shooting Season 9 Next Week’

 “I do not have a spinoff in the works but yes I have spinoff ideas in my brain… I think Ian and Paul have said it best recently that no one is going to find them credible in about another six months as eternally youthful vampires.
 So, any spinoff ideas probably involving those two probably are pipe dreams… But certainly, I’m not purposely trying to tell people that there’s a Damon Salvatore spinoff coming because there is not.”

 Ian Somerhalder has long been making his stand clear about The Vampire Diaries spinoff or reboot.
-In April 2016, TVD actor tweeted that the vampire series is going to end after Season 8 but later apologized for the wrong information and said that he is leaving after the season’s finale but the series will live on.
+In April 2016, the TVD actor tweeted that the vampire series is going to end after Season 8 but later apologized for the wrong information and said that he is leaving after the season’s finale but the series will live on.

 Plec said in her interview that the television show is clearly over but she has some ideas.
 She will be working on them once she is done with relaxing for a while.
 She stated that she is looking for some more ideas to angle a new story for the franchise and “it’s not out the question that I would explore other ways to keep the universe alive.”

-Kevin Williamson added that Caroline, Klaus and Alaric can be starting angle to a new storyline but he is not sure yet.
+Kevin Williamson added that Caroline, Klaus, and Alaric can be starting angle to a new storyline but he is not sure yet.
 The Vampire Diaries reboot will certainly have to wait as The Originals Season 4 will be coming on March 17, 2017, and its ratings and reception will be shaping the future of the franchise.
-Julie Plec further said that there might not be new

 Julie Plec further said that there might not be new characters in the lead of the reboot.
 Rather some old character or some spring-out storyline from the current ones will be used as the lead to a possible spinoff.

 Plec also shed light on how difficult it was to rope in Nina Dobrev, who played the character of Elena Gilbert, on short notice.
-She said that Dobrev already had her commitments for worldwide promotion of her xXx: Return Of The Xander Cage and the actress had no time to be present at one place for long but luckily before the start of her film’s promotion in China, TVD team were able to collaborate Nina’s story in the season finale episode.
+She said that Dobrev already had her commitments for worldwide promotion of her xXx: Return Of The Xander Cage and the actress had no time to be present at one place for long but luckily before the start of her film’s promotion in China, the TVD team were able to collaborate Nina’s story in the season finale episode.

-[Featured Image by Ethan Miller/Getty Images and Ethan Miller/Getty Images
+[Featured Image by Ethan Miller/Getty Images and Ethan Miller/Getty Images]